-Police-led system: In this type of system, the police initiate and lead the medicolegal death investigation, as well as the criminal investigation.
-It is important not to confuse the criminal investigation and the medicolegal death investigation.
+criminal investigation and the medicolegal death investigation.
 As discussed above, the purpose of the medicolegal death investigation is to answer the questions: Who died?
 When did the death occur?
 Where did the death occur?
 What was the cause of death?
 And what was the manner of death?
 The results of the medicolegal death investigation are findings, they do not establish criminal or civil liability.
 The findings from a medicolegal death investigation may be presented as evidence in a criminal or civil case.
 The purpose of a criminal investigation is to determine if a crime has been committed, obtain evidence to identify the person responsible for the crime, and to provide the best possible evidence to the Prosecutor to present the case to a judge or jury.
 The judge or jury determine criminal liability.

-In a police-led system, the police are responsible for both the criminal and medicolegal investigation.
+In a law enforcement-led system, the police and/or prosecutor are responsible for both the criminal and medicolegal investigation.
 In some countries, such as the Philippines, there is a medicolegal division within the police department with trained medical and forensic specialists who help identify the body and determine cause and manner of death.
 In the Philippines, the Chief of the Medicolegal Division of the police is the equivalent of a chief medical examiner within the national police.
 In other countries, the police contract with outside medical and forensic specialists to identify the body and determine cause and manner of death.
-In a police-led system, the chief of the police department, or the head of the medicolegal division within the police department, is ultimately responsible for ensuring that the body is identified and that the circumstances surrounding the death are determined.
+In a law enforcement-led system, the chief of the police department, or the head of the medicolegal division within the police department, is ultimately responsible for ensuring that the body is identified and that the circumstances surrounding the death are determined.